Temple Newsam: Architecture

 In 1718, the steward of Temple Newsam suggested an underground service passage to link the north and south wings to the 5th Viscount, who agreed.
 This tunnel linked the original kitchens in the south wing to the rest of the house.
 In 1738, Henry, 7th Viscount Irwin wrote to his mother describing the neglected state of the house with windows coming away and cracked brickwork.
 The house was almost entirely remodelled by Henry.
 He wanted to follow Palladian design and used craftsmen from York to do so.
 He widened the gallery, improved the ceiling and windows and created additional rooms.
 The gallery, completed around 1746, has fine Rococo carvings with overmantle paintings of classical scenes by Antonio Joli.
 There are also elaborate gilded Rococo ornamental candle holders.
-The gallery ceiling has detailed stucco work including a medallion of King George I. The ceilings in the new Saloon and Library, made from the old Long Gallery, were decorated by Thomas Perritt and Joseph Rose.
+The gallery ceiling has detailed stucco work including a medallion of George I. The ceilings in the new Saloon and Library, made from the old Long Gallery, were decorated by Thomas Perritt and Joseph Rose.
 The doorcases are elaborately carved, probably by Richard Fisher.
 Two chimney pieces in the Saloon were based on designs by William Kent.
-The distinctive sphinx gate piers by Lancelot Brown constructed in 1768 were based on designs published by Lord Burlington in 1738 and used at Chiswick.
+The distinctive sphinx gate piers by Lancelot Brown constructed in 1768 were based on designs published by Richard Boyle, 3rd Earl of Burlington in 1738 and used at Chiswick House.
 The main rooms in the west wing were redecorated and the windows were replaced with sliding sash windows.
-A large pedimented stable block was built to the north of the house, in 1742 and probably designed by Daniel Garratt, also in the Palladian style.
+A large pedimented stable block was built to the north of the house, in 1742 and probably designed by Daniel Garrett, also in the Palladian style.
 A painting by Mercier of around 1749, also shows a planned block to the south and a low wall connecting the north and south wings which were never completed.

 In 1796, Frances Shepheard employed a Mr Johnson to alter and reface the south wing in a style which tried to copy that of Sir Arthur Ingram's original house.
 Her approach was a departure from the designs for the wing commissioned by her dead husband from John Carr and Robert Adam, as well as the landscaping by Capability Brown who was also consulted about rebuilding the south wing.
 The wing was made two storeys high throughout with a suite of reception rooms on the ground floor with state bedchambers above.
 In the 1790s, the kitchens were moved to the north wing and the original kitchen became a brushing room where servants brushed down nobles returning from hunting parties.

-At the end of the 19th century, Emily Meynell Ingram replaced the sash windows with stone mullions and leaded lights and rebuilt the north porch adding the Meynell Ingram coat of arms over the doorway.
+At the end of the 19th century, Emily Meynell-Ingram replaced the sash windows with stone mullions and leaded lights and rebuilt the north porch adding the Meynell-Ingram coat of arms over the doorway.
 She redecorated several rooms and had the great oak staircase installed.
 The dining room, great staircase and Lord Darnley's room were remodelled in Elizabethan style.
 In 1877, Emily converted the library at the east end of the gallery into a chapel.